Ken Simon '11

 Andrew Jennings '09

 At Hampden-Sydney, Andrew was an active member of the College Activities Committee and Beta Theta Pi fraternity, and he completed a Senior Fellowship in history and government during his final year.
 After graduating Phi Beta Kappa he worked with Teach For America as a math teacher in New Orleans.
-He is currently enrolled in a joint JD/MA program in Economics at Duke University, where he serves as an editor for the Duke Law Journal.
-His summer internship is in New York City with Cravath, Swaine & Moore law firm.
+He graduated from a joint JD/MA program with a degree in Economics from Duke University, where he served as an editor for the Duke Law Journal.
+He participated in a summer internship in New York City with Cravath, Swaine & Moore law firm his first summer in law school, and he currently works as a mergers and acquisitions associate at Cravath, Swaine & Moore LLP in New York.

 Michael Gardner '05